 Tonia Farman, Founder & Director

-Tonia had a vision for Athletes for Cancer while going through her brother’s experience with Leukemia, and watching him battle for his life.
+Tonia had a vision for Athletes 4 Cancer while going through her brother’s experience with Leukemia, and watching him battle for his life.
 Scott passed away in June 2007, and Tonia's efforts as an advocate for cancer prevention and support took off.

-Milissa Martin - Camp Coordinator, Surf
+Milissa Martin - Lead Counselor, Camp Koru